Romits/NLP/README.md

-# NLP: The repository contains code on NLP.
+This repoistory contains code on Natural Language Processing.